 While later Lego X-Wings would be much larger, this ship was still pretty hefty for its time, coming with 266 pieces.
 A neat detail is the inclusion of a lock hinge which made it easy to “lock S-foils in attack position” without them falling back down.

-The Chrome Crusher is the star of the Rock Raiders vehicles – every part of it perfectly encapsulates the theme of future space miners.
+The Chrome Crusher is the star of the Rock Raiders vehicles – with every part of it perfectly encapsulating the theme of future space miners.
 The fact that the mining laser lights up is a nice touch, and the drill piece is striking and unique when compared to other sets of the time.

 Still, we’re crossing our fingers that the Rock Raiders will come smashing out of a rockface and make their comeback someday!

 The rarest Lego set is 4000001 Moulding Machines, of which only 68 were produced.
 The set was given as a gift to Lego Inside Tour attendees in 2011 and depicts the plastic injection machines used to create Lego bricks – talk about meta!